rishabpoh/test/Track2BlogPost.md

 description: This blog post outlines information on the new Azure Storage v12 client libraries and explains how to get started.
 author: ripohane
 ms.author: ripohane
-ms.date: 04/03/2020
+ms.date: 05/018/2020
 ---

 # Announcing the Azure Storage v12 SDKs

 We are excited to broadcast the new Azure Storage v12 SDKs that were recently made Generally Available (GA).
 The Azure SDKs in .NET, Java, Python, and JavaScript/Node.js have been re-architected to better suit developer preferences.

+## Benefits of v12

 Our new libraries ensure thread safety and have improved performance.
 We support both synchronous and asynchronous APIs in all the libraries that are GA.
 Of course, the libraries are equipped with all the core functionalities of the previous versions (HTTP retries, logging, various auth protocols, etc.).
-After significant development and customer feedback during the preview phases, we have also reached feature parity for most major scenarios.

-Above all, we have changed the experience of using our libraries.
+You will notice a change in the experience of using our libraries.
 We wanted to ease the learning curve that programmers face when adopting our services, so we created libraries which are more idiomatic to their language.
 The storage libraries are also consistent across Azure services, so learning one will make it easier to learn the others.
-We will be fully supporting them by keeping them open sourced on GitHub ([.NET](https://github.com/Azure/azure-sdk-for-net/tree/master/sdk/storage), [Java](https://github.com/Azure/azure-sdk-for-java/tree/master/sdk/storage), [Python](https://github.com/Azure/azure-sdk-for-python/tree/master/sdk/storage), [JS/Node](https://github.com/Azure/azure-sdk-for-js/tree/master/sdk/storagehttps://github.com/Azure/azure-sdk-for-js/tree/master/sdk/storage)) and maintaining them with regularly updated documentation.
+These libraries are supported, fully documented, and open sourced ([.NET](https://github.com/Azure/azure-sdk-for-net/tree/master/sdk/storage), [Java](https://github.com/Azure/azure-sdk-for-java/tree/master/sdk/storage), [Python](https://github.com/Azure/azure-sdk-for-python/tree/master/sdk/storage), [JS/Node](https://github.com/Azure/azure-sdk-for-js/tree/master/sdk/storagehttps://github.com/Azure/azure-sdk-for-js/tree/master/sdk/storage)).

 Feel free to learn more about the guidelines followed to create these SDKs by visiting the [.NET guidelines](https://azure.github.io/azure-sdk/dotnet_introduction.html), [Java guidelines](https://azure.github.io/azure-sdk/java_introduction.html), [Python guidelines](https://azure.github.io/azure-sdk/python_design.html), and/or [JavaScript guidelines](https://azure.github.io/azure-sdk/typescript_design.html) pages.

 ## Getting started

 If you are new to the Azure Storage client libraries, follow our quickstarts to get set up in minutes.
 From there, explore reference documentation and refer to code samples to master the libraries.
 With this new architecture comes breaking changes.
-For users interested in migrating their legacy code, visit our comprehensive guides.
+For users interested in migrating their legacy code, visit our comprehensive guides\*.

 | Quickstart | API reference | Samples |
 |------------|---------------|---------|